KOTOR-Community-Portal/mod-builds/mod_builds/faq.md

 ### A:

 Under some circumstances, yes.
 While you should always proceed with caution if playing either game on a non-Windows distro, Mac OS (as long as you use a wrapper like Wine to install the TSLPatcher-based installer mods) are confirmed stable.
-Consider taking a look at [this excellent guide](https://www.reddit.com/r/kotor/comments/koicuo/how_to_run_knights_of_the_old_republic_1_on_a/), which goes over setting the game and this build up A-Z.
+Consider taking a look at [this excellent guide](/modding/mod_builds/ios) (copied from a reddit post by sentient06, with our thanks), which goes over setting the game and this build up A-Z.

 When playing on any OS that takes filename cases into account you should set the particular folders used for your installation to not be case-sensitive as regards filenames, but everything else should function normally.